marcgg/marcgg.github.com/manager-readme.md

 - To save time, I might invite you to some meetings without talking to you first.
 If the moment is not convenient or if you want more information about the agenda, don't hesitate to ask me and I can often move it.

 - I tend to have high expectations and will challenge you on what you are doing.
 This doesn't necessarily mean that you are doing a poor job.
-It can mean that I believe you can progress even more.
+It often means that I believe you can progress even more.

 ### Personality Tests